 In addition, you may want to check out our article on the top safety razors to take your shaving routine to the next level!

 Well, for a cleaner and closer shave, you might want to check out some of the best straight razors in the market also or make a comparison between safety razors and straight razors to know which suits your preference.

-If you want more DIY projects, check out our DIY preshave oil recipes.
+Apart from learning how to make shaving creams, we have more DIY projects, check out our DIY preshave oil recipes.